 Students reach Level IV or Exit Level by successfully completing Levels I, II and III.
-During that time, student may not receive an office referral and must maintain passing grades and acceptable attendance and earn the required points daily by use of a behavior point sheet.
+During that time, student may not receive an office referral and must maintain passing grades and acceptable attendance.

 Students on Level IV/Exit receive a variety of privileges as deemed appropriate by the Highpoint administration.